 How do you distinguish between a love-bomber, versus someone who is simply very affectionate?
 Remember that love-bombing is an empty gesture.
 A genuinely affectionate person is, well, genuine.
 They don’t have a hidden agenda.
 A love-bomber, meanwhile, is doing it to fulfill an ulterior goal of theirs.
 Still, it is no easy feat to be able to identify which of these two extremes it is, and it may only become truly clear in hindsight.
 Love-bombers are very convincing.

 One possible warning sign, however, is if the other person is disproportionately affectionate early on in the relationship.
 A healthy love takes time to gradually grow and mature, whereas love-bombers like to lay it on fast and thick.
 In their eyes, the sooner they can control you, the better.
-See again, point #8.
 Another likely warning sign is if they were charming and affectionate in the beginning, but they turn nastier and colder the longer you’re with them.
 The love-bombing phase in a toxic relationship is exactly that; a phase.
 In other words, their grandiose gestures of affection will not last.

 11. Recognize the trauma bond, and learn to break it.